Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/2023 Q2 60 Day Plan.md

 - There are a group of leaders and initiatives (Mark, Penelope, Ben, Tim, Atossa, Jordan, Pete, Jason, Vincent, Geo, Elliot, Olivier, Ava, Kenya etc. etc. who may want to leverage the platform for fiscal sponsorship, citizen assemblies, citizen groups, crowd funding, impact projects etc. )
 - Continue to develop pathways to support, engage,  connect, serve.

+### Groups / Businesses

+- Start the first few functional "groups", some of which may develop into federated businesses
+- Service Team
+- Publishing
+- Above The Chaos
+- Groundswell
+- ++

+### Grant Pursuits

+- Develop a grant pursuits team
+- Prequalify grant pursuit partners
+- Set up grant pursuit platform via Procore
+- May - vet and prequalify initial partner list for NSF opportunity
+- June and July - Develop NSF plan, and list of additional HVTs
+- August - Write NSF Grant Proposal
+- September - Red Team and Submit NSF Proposal

 ## Tools For This Quarter

 - Set up simple [[Agreements]] - formal or informal